sldab/count-bits/README.md

 ```

 You may want to run `objdump -d count_bits.so` to make sure that the `popcntq`
-instruction will be used for best performance.
+instruction was used for best performance.
-If it isn't, try compiling with `make CFLAGS='-march=native'`.
+If it wasn't, try compiling with `make CFLAGS='-march=native'`.
 Caution: The code may not run on other CPUs.

 Next, install it to your PostgreSQL location for dynamically loadable modules.